kudogoku/data-analyst-assessment/README.md

 ## Methodology

 **Data cleaning** was the first step.
-All three datasets had inconsistent formatting — country codes appeared in multiple forms ("TH", "THA", "Thailand"), payment vendors had mixed casing, and boolean fields mixed integers and strings.
+All three datasets had inconsistent formatting; country codes appeared in multiple forms ("TH", "THA", "Thailand"), payment vendors had mixed casing, and boolean fields mixed integers and strings.
 These were normalized before any analysis to ensure groupings were accurate.

 **Revenue** was calculated using `total_charges_usd`, which is already converted to USD by the platform.
-The `charges_in_usd` column contains raw JSON that would require additional parsing to use, and `unit_price` and `tax` are in local currency — so `total_charges_usd` was the most reliable and direct metric.
+The `charges_in_usd` column contains raw JSON that would require additional parsing to use, and `unit_price` and `tax` are in local currency, so `total_charges_usd` was the most reliable and direct metric.
 Orders with status `fulfilled` or `completed` were treated as successful paid transactions, as the product is a digital streaming pass with no physical delivery distinction.

 **User engagement** was measured by cross-referencing `kiswe_user_id` in viewdata against `user_id` in userdata, rather than relying on the `is_active` field, which reflects account status rather than actual viewing behavior.